traefik/traefik/docs/index.md

 docker-compose up -d
 ```

-If you'd like, you can open a browser and go to [http://localhost:8080](http://localhost:8080) to see Træfik's dashboard (we'll go back there once we'll have launched a service in step 2).
+If you'd like, you can open a browser and go to [http://localhost:8080](http://localhost:8080) to see Træfik's dashboard (we'll go back there once we have launched a service in step 2).

 ### 2 — Launch a Service — Træfik Detects It and Creates a Route for You

 Now that we have a Træfik instance up and running, we will deploy new services.

 Create the `traefik-quickstart/services/docker-compose.yml` file.
-There, we will define a new service (`whoami`) that is a simple webservice that outputs information about the machine it is deployed on (its IP adress, host, and so on):
+There, we will define a new service (`whoami`) that is a simple webservice that outputs information about the machine it is deployed on (its IP address, host, and so on):

 ```yaml
 version: '3'